 In which scenarios can I claim as a passenger?

 As with any compensation claim, you’ll need to be able to show that the accident was someone else’s fault.
 If a claimant was somehow responsible for their own injuries, a successful case would be impossible.

 As a passenger, of course, showing that the fault lies elsewhere can be an easy thing to prove – and to reiterate, you can make a claim even if the vehicle you were travelling in was at fault.

 Road accidents can take any number of forms but the following are all very common situations which lead to successful claims for passengers:

-- Being sat in a stationary vehicle that is hit from behind by another vehicle
+- You were sat in a stationary vehicle that was hit from behind.

-- The driver of their vehicle colliding with another vehicle
+- The driver of the vehicle you were travelling in hit another vehicle.

-- The driver of their vehicle losing control and leaving the highway
+- The driver of the vehicle you were travelling in lost control and left the road

 - Vehicle registration details for all vehicles involved

 - Accident location (street name/road number/ roundabout name etc)